Linear structure on a finite Hecke category in type A: Construction of the linear structure.

 Now the condition \ref{item:95} of Proposition \ref{sec:extens-funct-from} recovers $E_\mathbf{V}$ from $E_1$ in a unique way.
-The only thing left to check is \begin{lemma} $E_{\omega_k}$ obtain from $E_1$ by imposing condition $\ref{item:95}$ is equal to $E_k$ defined above. \end{lemma} \begin{proof} Recall that we have a natural morphism of functors
+The only thing left to check is \begin{lemma} The morphisms $E_{{\boldsymbol\omega}_k}$ obtained from $E_1$ by imposing condition $\ref{item:95}$ are equal to the morphisms $E_k$ defined above. \end{lemma} \begin{proof} Recall that we have a natural morphism of functors

 which gives a morphism